zifeo/Food-habits/README.md

 We assumed that:

 - the restaurants listed in LaFourchette were representative enough of the local food habits.
-- we could associate recipes to meals and products to recipes well enough to derive the nutritious facts for a meal.
+- we could associate recipes to meals and products to recipes well enough to derive the nutritious facts for a meal without suffering too much of variance and central limit theorem.

 ## Data pipeline

-We implemented the following data pipeline :
+We implemented the following data pipeline:

 ![Visualization of the data pipeline](images/pipeline.png)